 During the series’ original run, the game show begun airing towards the end of September, with the reboot following that pattern by releasing the first episode on 20th September 2020.
 We still don’t know when the new series will arrive, but it could be a little earlier considering it will air double the episodes the 2020 edition had.

 We’ll keep this page updated as and when we hear of the official broadcast date so watch this space!

 Family Fortunes is a game show, in which two families compete to answer everyday questions surveyed by 100 members of the British public.
 The aim of the game is to think of the most common answer – so basically the opposite of Pointless.

 The family that comes up with the most common answers – which appears on a large electronic board when guessed correctly – can win single, double and ‘big money’, including bonus prizes.

 The series originally aired on ITV from 1980 until 2004, with comedian Bob Monkhouse, Max Bygraves and Les Dennis all hosting throughout its run.

 A Celebrity edition of the gameshow – All Star Family Fortunes – was presented by Vernon Kay and broadcast on ITV from 2006 until 2015.

-Who will present Family Fortunes?
+Who hosts Family Fortunes?

 The 44-year-old Italian chef rose to prominence as This Morning’s regular cooking expert and was crowned King of the Jungle on the 2009 series of I’m a Celebrity…Get Me Out of Here!